AlexandruCihodaru/firecracker/tests/README.md

 `Q2:`
 *I want to add more tests that I don't want to commit to the Firecracker repository.*
 `A2:`
 Before a testrun or test session, just add your test directory under `tests/`.
 `pytest` will discover all tests in this tree.

 `Q3:`
 *I want to have my own test fixtures, and not commit them in the repo.*
 `A3:`
 Add a `conftest.py` file in your test directory, and place your fixtures there.
 `pytest` will bring them into scope for all your tests.

 `Q4:`
 *I want to use more/other microvm test images, but I don't want to add them to the common s3 bucket.*
 `A4:`
-Add your custom images to the `build/img` subdirectory in the Firecracker source tree.
-This directory is bind-mounted in the container and used as a local image cache.

-`Q5:`
-*Is there a way to speed up integration tests execution time?*
-`A5:`
-You can speed up tests execution time with any of these:

-1. Run the tests from inside the container and set the environment variable `KEEP_TEST_SESSION` to a non-empty value.

-   Each **Testrun** begins by building the firecracker and unit tests binaries, and ends by deleting all the built artifacts.
-   If you run the tests [from inside the container](#running), you can prevent the binaries from being deleted exporting the `KEEP_TEST_SESSION` variable.
-   This way, all the following **Testrun** will be significantly faster as they will not need to rebuild everything.
-   If any Rust source file is changed, the build is done incrementally.

-2. Pass the `-k substring` option to Pytest to only run a subset of tests by specifying a part of their name.

-3. Only run the tests contained in a file or directory, as specified in the **Running** section.
+There are two options to achieve this:

+1. Pass the `-i` / `--local-images-path` option to `testrun.sh`.
+This will use local versions of the images found in the common s3 bucket.
+2. Leverage pytest to build a self-contained set of tests that use your own test bucket.
+   - Create the s3 test bucket.
+   - Create a new test directory as per `A2`, and a fixture file as per `A3`.
+   - Within the new fixture, instantiate a `MicrovmImageS3Fetcher` for your s3 bucket.
+   - Using that `MicrovmImageS3Fetcher` object, create a fixture similar to the `test_microvm_*` fixtures in in `conftest.py`, and pass that as an argument to your tests.

 ## Implementation Goals